rockettheme/docs/Docs/hosting/phpbb.md

 ---
-title: phpBB3 Hosting Guide
+title: phpBB Hosting Guide
-breadcrumb: /hosting:Hosting Help/!phpbb3:phpBB3 Hosting Guide/
+breadcrumb: /hosting:Hosting Help/!phpbb:phpBB Hosting Guide/

 ---

 Hosting
 -----

-phpBB3, like any web-based technology, needs to be hosted somewhere in order for you to use it.
-You can host phpBB3 on several different platforms ranging from your personal computer to a series of redundant data centers placed strategically around the world.
-Most small sites opt to have phpBB3 hosted via a shared or managed hosting plan set up with a commercial provider.
+phpBB, like any web-based technology, needs to be hosted somewhere in order for you to use it.
+You can host phpBB on several different platforms ranging from your personal computer to a series of redundant data centers placed strategically around the world.
+Most small sites opt to have phpBB hosted via a shared or managed hosting plan set up with a commercial provider.
 These providers set up data centers, complete with server hardware, software and a user-friendly Web-based interface that enables you to manage your server from anywhere in the world.
 Often, this comes at a very low price, and with the option to upgrade to dedicated server hardware and redundant Internet access, at a higher cost.

-If you are just wanting to get started with phpBB3 and build your site before jumping to a publicly-accessible hosting solution, then the answer can be as simple as setting one up on your personal computer.
+If you are just wanting to get started with phpBB and build your site before jumping to a publicly-accessible hosting solution, then the answer can be as simple as setting one up on your personal computer.
 All you need to do this is compatible hosting software and a little time to set up.

-Here are a list of programs you can use to set up your own phpBB3-capable server at home:
+Here are a list of programs you can use to set up your own phpBB-capable server at home:

 * [MAMP and MAMP Pro](http://www.mamp.info/en/index.html) - Apache, PHP, MySQL on OS X
 * [Microsoft IIS7](http://www.iis.net/)